Please review! :-)

 His stomach rumbled at the thought of food but his imagined favorite meal, Brahmin fillet with Obsidian Rad Pepper sauce, washed down with Punga fruit flavored water was broken when he heard six distinct gunshots coming from behind one of the ruined Wasteland structures in the distance.

-He'd give two caps for a guess that those gunshots had come from New Grayditch's Regulators.
+He'd give two caps for a guess that those shots had come from New Grayditch's Regulators.

 "I am Alpha and Omega.
 The beginning... and the end."